minhthanh3145/katalon-notes/README.md

 **By**: [Quynh Lam](https://www.behance.net/luongquynha1e6)

-Katalon Notes is a Katalon plug-in that allows you to take notes in-app easily
+Katalon Notes is a Katalon plug-in that allows you to take notes in-app easily.

+*More details about why I do this is in [Wiki](https://github.com/minhthanh3145/katalon-notes/wiki)*

 ### Features (existing and upcoming)